kacyph3r/hachs/docs/active-directory/crtp.md

 15. Get all members of the group: `Get-ADGroupMember -Identity "Domain Admins" -Recursive`
 16. Get group membership for a user: `Get-ADPrincipalGroupMembership -Identity user-name`
 17. Get local groups: `
+18. Get Domain Trust: `Get-ADTrust`
+19. Get details about current forest: `Get-ADForest`, `Get-ADForest -Identity domain-name`
+20. Get all domains in current forest: `(Get-ADForest).Domains`

+1. Find all machines on the current domain where the current user has local admin access: `Find-LocalAdminAccess -Verbose`
+     1. Check Find-WMILocalAdminAccess.ps1 also.
+Both are very noisy.
+2.